Supermegacoolgirlwowyes/yamdb_final/README.md

 Copy code from **yamdb_workflow.yml** file to the earlier created **main.yml**.
 Set up environment variables using GitHub secrets (Settings > Secrets).

 Whenever you need to apply your updates to the project, push them to the master branch.
 The workflow will automatically run the tests, create new Docker image, upload it to the DockerHub and Deploy your project.
-If the workflow is successful, you will receive a confirmation message on Telegram.
+If the workflow runs successfully, you will receive a confirmation message on Telegram.
 Sweet :)

 ## Built With